Are Cities Making Animals Smarter?

 This cat, I learned, was silently guarding a litter of three-week-old kittens.
 None of them would emerge during the daytime, so a burly zookeeper led me over to the second enclosure.
 Before I realized what he was doing, the keeper unlocked a door to the enclosure, walked over to a wooden shelter, and unceremoniously slammed his fist on the roof.
 Out launched another fishing cat, hissing like mad.
 It bounded over a low-slung tree branch and snaked along the perimeter, scanning for whatever had scared it.

 Here was the creature I had spent the week tracking through wetlands, traffic, and quiet alleys.
 The cat, a male, was considerably beefier than the frozen female I’d seen, thanks in part to a generous zoo diet.
-His fur was a cool shade of grey, and he had a raw, pink wound—likely the result of compulsive scratching—beneath his right ear.
+His fur was a cool shade of gray, and he had a raw, pink wound—likely the result of compulsive scratching—beneath his right ear.
 We locked eyes and he greeted me with bared teeth, as if to make it clear that my enthusiasm wasn’t mutual.

 The keeper exited the enclosure and pointed to a tree within it.
 I realized that a third fishing cat had been hiding among the branches.
 This one had cloudy eyes, probably blinded by a hot-water attack in the nearby jungle.